bamlab/react-native-batch-push/README.md

 BatchPush.registerForRemoteNotifications();

-// if you want to give a custom identifier to the user BatchPush.loginUser('theUserId'); // add Platform.OS if you want to target a specific platform on your backend BatchPush.logoutUser(); // when the user logs out
+// if you want to give a custom identifier to the user BatchPush.loginUser('theUserId'); // call this when the user logs in; add Platform.OS if you want to target a specific platform on your backend
+BatchPush.logoutUser(); // call this when the user logs out
 ```

 ### Custom User Attribute